Board of Directors

 EX OFFICIO

 The Vice Provost for Academic and Community Engagement and the Director of the Garden are ex officio members with the power to vote.
-The President of the Garden Club of North Carolina and the past presidents of the Foundation are ex officio members without voting power.
+The President of The Garden Club of North Carolina and the Immediate Past President of the Foundation are ex officio members without voting power.

 Damon Waitt, Director, North Carolina Botanical Garden, UNC-Chapel Hill